diegokrule1/crawler/README.md

 ## Design decisions

-There is a database to stored already visited urls.
+There is a database to store already visited urls.
 The database is postgres and there is only one table which is defined on [here](https://github.com/diegokrule1/crawler/blob/start/migrations/url_up.sql)

 The application is design following a producer-consumer patttern, where the producer stores